alekratz/markov-bot/README.md

 * [ ] SSL support
 * [ ] `!markov-all` command that forces a message generated from all messages recorded on this channel

+A few ideas if someone feels like implementing them:
+* [ ] Restructure commands to be something along the line of `!markov [command] [args]` to make things more extensive.
+* [ ] Nameserver registration and login methods

 Rundown
 =
 This bot records everything everyone says in an IRC channel.
 Each message sent has a 1/100 random chance to make the IRC bot reply with a markov chain.
 Actual order of words/messages is not recorded, just the frequency of each word.
 Channel users may use the following commands to control how the bot interacts with them: